cornell-dti/office-hours/docs/database.md

 - \_room (text): the name of the room in which the recurring session will take place (eg. 'G11')
 - \_course\_id (integer): the id of the course to which this session series is to be added
 - \_tas (integer): a list of integers that represent the user\_ids of the TAs who will host this session series
+- \_title (string): the name of the session.
+For 3110, it's conceptual or debugging

 ##### Returns
 All the fields of the newly inserted row in the [session\_series](#session-series) table